RobotRage/SimpleTowerDefenceGame/readme.md

 ###TODO###

 1) Get all three of us setup with the right Unity Version and github
-2) Create interactive Grid which allows clicking specific squares
+2) Create interactive placement
 3) Create basic pathfinding for enemies
-4) Allow drag and drop of towers which snap to grid which show their circular range
+4) Allow drag and drop of towers which show their circular range
 5) Tower AI allowing targetting of first/last unit options within a specific range